-My first trip to Thailand was over 20 years ago and I knew even then it would certainly not be my last trip.
+My first trip to Thailand was over 25 years ago and I knew even then it would certainly not be my last trip.
 I was fascinated by the country, its people and culture, which led me on to study Vipassana Meditation and Traditional Thai Massage.
-I was fortunate to study at the celebrated ‘Wat Po Thai Traditional Massage School’ in Bangkok.
-Advanced trainings at several schools and with individual teachers in Chiang Mai, northern Thailand, are completing my know-how in beneficial techniques from the Lanna culture.
+I was fortunate to study the healing art of Thai Massage at the celebrated ‘Wat Pho Thai Traditional Massage School’ in Bangkok.
+Advanced trainings at several schools and with individual teachers in Chiang Mai, northern Thailand, are completing my know-how in beneficial techniques, also from the Lanna culture of the north.

 Until today I am returning to Thailand every year for advanced trainings, exchange with my teachers and voluntary services.

 I want to thank all of my teachers for their invaluable work at the school.